rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Off-line transactions and online validation

 An off-line transaction is a transaction where both parties have no connection to the rest of the network.
-Because of the issues discussed earlier in the section on double spending, scalability and decentralisation, there is no way of preventing someone from hiding any number of blocks from a previous transaction from the other party in a transaction.

-The problem is somewhat limited by the chronological ordering of the personal blockchains.
-A double-spend attack is only possible if conflicting blocks exist.
-To prevent these transactions from duplicating currency there is a need for the network to detect and prevent them.
-This storing all blocks, ensuring they are valid and verfying that are no conflicting blocks exist.
+Because of the issues discussed earlier there is no way of preventing someone from hiding any number of blocks from a previous transaction from the other party without checking with the rest of the network for conflicting blocks.
+To prevent double-spending transactions from duplicating currency there is a need for the network to detect and prevent them.
+This means storing all blocks, ensuring they are valid and verifying that are no conflicting blocks exist.
 This online check, becomes the main challenge in creating a system that supports off-line transactions.

-To limit this problem even further, the EuroToken system maintains a distinction between transactions and their finalisation.
+To limit the scope of this problem, the EuroToken system maintains a distinction between transactions and their finalisation.
 A transaction is first signed by two parties locally and included in their blockchains.
 All information required to do this is already stored in the wallets of the tho parties.
 After the signing of the transaction, it is finalised with the network, storing it and making sure it does not conflict with any other transactions known to the network.

 During the period that a transaction is not finalised, another conflicting transaction might get finalised before, thus leaving us with as double-spend